-Walk, hop on the free CBUS or catch a free Hopper Cart to check out the highlights of these hip hoods:
+Walk or hop on the free CBUS circulator to check out the highlights of these hip hoods:

 - Boasts iconic sporting locations such as The Shoe, home of Buckeye football, the Jack Nicklaus Museum, honoring the Columbus-born golf legend, and MAPFRE Stadium, the first soccer-specific stadium in the country and home of the Columbus Crew SC.